lcharette/website/pages/06.blog/03.deployment-search/item.en.md

 Now that we established that, some of the [potential candidates](#potential-candidates) starts to make sense.
 Maybe some of them could be useful after all...

 ### Deployment script : Deployer

 This one looks like a non brainer.
 The [Deployer](https://deployer.org) app is literally _A deployment tool for PHP_.

 My first thought when I came across this app was it couldn't handle the automatic hook portion.
 This is because  Deployer is meant to be run from a deployment machine (aka your computer), not the production server itself.
 But I don't think it would be too complicated to use make the production server deploy on itself.
 By doing so, we’ll essentially be running everything on the same machine (unless you have a dedicated deployment server, which is not my case).

-Of course, now we can get into an infinite loop : How to do you deploy your deployment script?
+Of course, now we can get into an infinite loop : How to do you deploy our deployment script?
 I think by adding your project specific deployment script to the project _git_ itself, this should be covered.
 The only thing we need now is for _something_ to trigger the build.

 ### Public facing hook endpoint : Webhook & Travis

 This one is a little more complicated.
 You have [Webhook](https://github.com/adnanh/webhook), a _lightweight configurable tool written in Go, that allows you to easily create HTTP endpoints (hooks) on your server_.
-On one side, Webhook requires you to install something on your server (not a big deal for a VPS), but, as per their [Readme](https://github.com/adnanh/webhook#configuration), it requires to be manually run and listen to a non standard port.
+On one side, Webhook requires you to install something on our server (not a big deal for a VPS), but, as per their [Readme](https://github.com/adnanh/webhook#configuration), it requires to be manually run and listen to a non standard port.
 This could be an issue, but nothing that can't be overcome with Apache's Mod_Proxy (since we'll need a dedicated vhost anyway).

-Another way to trigger our Deployer deployment script would be to use Travis CI.
+Another way to trigger our Deployer deployment script would be to use **Travis CI**.
 Travis does offers some advantages.
 For example you could only trigger a deployment after a successful build / tests and you wouldn't need Webhook at all, so no dedicated Apache/Nginx Vhost either.
-On the other hand, Travis would require SSH access to your production server.
+On the other hand, Travis would require SSH access to our production server.

 I think in the end it will depends on the use case.
 For Grav, there’s no building or testing phases, so we don't typically have Travis setup for a Grav app.
 For more complex app, for example one created with [UserFrosting](https://www.userfrosting.com), I already have Travis up and running, so adding a deploy build phase could be better, plus I'm sure I won't deploy bad code if a test fails.

 But one thing is sure : One or the other, they'll need to work with _Deployer_ to achieve success.
 So here we have my current plan :

 [center]![](Deployment3.png)[/center]

 ## Conclusion